 - a wet film gauge

-Inspection instrumentation manufacturers such a BYK also sell their instruments, if required as part of your coating management plan.
+Inspection instrumentation manufacturers also sell their instruments, if required as part of your coating management plan.
 If you would like more information about how to purchase coating inspection instruments, contact our experts by using the “request a quote” button.

 Coating inspection companies in the US

 Many companies operating in the US offer coating inspection services.
 The following are a small sample.
 NACE also has a handy tool on their website for finding a certified professional in your area.
 If you would like more information about the right company for you, please contact us!